“Heaven is a fairy tale for people afraid of the dark.” –Stephen Hawking

-After all, “this momentary light affliction is working for us an exceeding weight of glory far beyond all comparison” says 2 Corinthians 4:17.
-Jesus said, “Blessed are you when men revile you and persecute you… Rejoice and be exceedingly glad, for great is your reward in Heaven…” (Matthew 5:11-12).
+After all, “this momentary light affliction is working for us an exceeding weight of glory far beyond all comparison” promises 2 Corinthians 4:17.

 Five.
 Every caterpillar/butterfly testifies to our heavenly future.

-Suppose we could inform that caterpillar crawling across a leaf of the glorious future just ahead of him (it?).
-Would that humble creature believe he (it) would someday have gorgeous wings and flit through the sky?
+Suppose we could inform that caterpillar crawling across a leaf of the glorious future waiting just ahead.
+Would that humble creature believe it would someday have gorgeous wings and flit through the sky?
 So, why do we have such difficulty believing in the destiny God has planned for and promised to His own?

 Six.
 I believe in Heaven because the alternative is despair.

 “I would have despaired had I not believed I would see the goodness of God in the land of the living” (Psalm 27:13).
-This world, let me emphasize, is not the land of the living.
-Earth is the land of the dying.
-The “land of the living” lies just over the next ridge, immediately following our final breath here.
+This world, by the way, is not the land of the living, but is the land of the dying.
+The “land of the living” is just over the next ridge, immediately following our final breath here.

 Jesus said, “Because I live, you too shall live.”